Floorp-Projects/Floorp/mobile/android/android-components/components/service/experiments/README.md

 In the above:

 - `[applicationId]` is the product's application id as defined in the manifest file and/or build script.
-For the glean sample application, this is `org.mozilla.samples.glean` for a release build and `org.mozilla.samples.glean.debug` for a debug build.
+For the Glean sample application, this is `org.mozilla.samples.glean` for a release build and `org.mozilla.samples.glean.debug` for a debug build.